-Directors may be held personally liable under such laws if they engage in discriminatory conduct or request, induce, instruct, encourage, authorise, or assist another person to commit a discriminatory or unlawful act.
+Directors may be held personally liable under all these laws if they engage in harassment or discriminatory conduct or request, induce, instruct, encourage, authorise, or assist another person to commit a discriminatory or unlawful act.

-The Fair Work Act 2009 (Cth) also prohibits the taking of adverse action against an employee (or prospective employee) of the basis of their race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+The Fair Work Act 2009 (Cth) also prohibits the taking of adverse action against an employee (or prospective employee) of the basis of their race, colour, sex, sexual orientation, breastfeeding, gender identity, intersex status, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction, or social origin.
 This is a civil remedy provision, so a director will be taken to have contravened the provision if they aided or abetted the contravention, induced the contravention, conspired with others to effect the contravention, or was "knowingly concerned in" the contravention.

-17.7 Workplace health and safety
+15.6 Workplace health and safety